-When I wrote the pattern for the Lazy Waves Afghan, I put together some photos and instructions for working away tails of yarn when you crochet.
+When I wrote the pattern for the Lazy Waves Afghan, I put together some photos and instructions for working away yarn ends when you crochet.
 I never got around to posting them, so I am posting them today.

 There are many (!!!) ways to get rid of yarn ends.
 Everyone has a favourite, and everyone has a method they HATE.

-In this post I am going to show you how to work away your tails of yarn by sewing them away.
-BUT, at the bottom of this post you will find a list of links to other methods, so if you don’t like my way, feel free to go forth and explore the
+In this post, I am going to show you how to work away your yarn ends by sewing them away.
+But, at the bottom of this post you will find a list of links to other methods, so if you don’t like my way, feel free to go forth and explore the

 boring wonderful world of yarn ends.

-You will need a yarn needle to work away your tails of yarn.
+You will need a yarn needle to work away your yarn ends.
 I have recently started using these Susan Bates Finishing Needles.
-They work brilliantly if you have very short tails of yarn that would usually require you to keep threading your needle.
+They work brilliantly if you have very short ends that would usually require you to keep threading your needle.

 - Important Notes

-- Sewing Away Your Tails of Yarn: Solid Project
+- Sewing Away Your Yarn Ends: Solid Project

-- Sewing Away Your Tails of Yarn: Lacy Project
+- Sewing Away Your Yarn Ends: Lacy Project

 - Other Methods for Eliminating Yarn Ends